-42. Is a "no waiver" Standard clause, Waiver: Crossborder understood in your jurisdiction?
+42. Is Standard clause, Waiver: Crossborder ("no waiver" clause) understood in your jurisdiction?
 If not, is there a similar or equivalent concept that it is common to include in contracts in your jurisdiction?

 Yes, "no waiver" clauses such as Standard clause, Waiver: Cross-border are understood and quite commonly used in Hong Kong.